 lately I’ve all these notions of love

-in the garments of mythology,
+in the gown of mythology.

-how like you are the queen of Lydia,
+You are the queen of Lydia,

-brown-skinned daughter of the Hermus
+brown daughter of the Hermus

-whose blue-green elbow kisses your kingdom at Sardis—
+kisses your kingdom at Sardis—

 Plenty of people are richer than Croesus,

-or whatever madness was Xerxes’
+mad as whatever madness was Xerxes’

 let richness be its own measure

-of what is rich

-and hate its own hate.
+of what is rich, and hate its own hate—

-only the storied cities of stories,
+only the storied cities of stories

-who build up their dwellings by deeds.
+and build up our dwellings with deeds.

-History is no older than the telling of it,
+History is no older than its telling.

-love is only the story of love,
+Love is only the story of love.

 Two years I’ve been without you—

-and now like Gyges glimpsing your sublimity
+I am Gyges glimpsing your sublimity

-in the narrow band of light between a door,
+in the narrow band of door light,

-nor lust for wealth or kingly power over me,
+nor lust for wealth or kingly power over me.

-nothing Archilochus says is true,
+Nothing Archilochus says is true.

-for I am Gyges crept up with dagger
+I am Gyges crept up with dagger

 upon my old self, sleeping Kandaules,